Using an employer of record in Indonesia

 There are four types of employment contracts in Indonesia:

-- Permanent employment contract (PKWTT): After a 3 to 6-month probationary period, the worker becomes a full-time employee with job security, benefits, and a legally-mandated minimum wage.
+- Permanent employment contract (PKWTT): After a 3-month probationary period, the worker becomes a full-time employee with job security, benefits, and a legally-mandated minimum wage.

 - Fixed-term employment contract (PKWT): A PKWT cannot exceed 3 years, and no probationary period applies.
 Once the contract ends, so does the workerโs role in the organization.